intel/neural-compressor/neural_compressor/compression/pruner/README.md

 - NxM Pruning

-  NxM pruning means pruning parameters in groups and deleting entire blocks, filters, or channels according to some pruning criterions.
+  NxM pruning means pruning parameters in groups and deleting entire blocks, filters, or channels according to some pruning criteria.
 Consecutive NxM matrix blocks are used as the minimum unit for weight pruning, thus NxM pruning leads to lower accuracy due to restrictive structure compared to unstructured pruning but it can significantly accelerate the model execution as it fits better with hardware designs.  *Users could set "NxM", e.g. "4x1", in pruning pattern to enable it.*

 - N:M Pruning